 - Deep Shakehand grip.

-If you notice, you can find a little bit difference between the shallow Shakehand grip and deep Shakehand grip.
+If you notice, you can find a little bit of difference between the shallow Shakehand grip and deep Shakehand grip.
 The difference is the placement of the thumb.
 Read more about them.

 2. Penhold grip in table tennis